 We have a history of significant operating losses and anticipate continued operating losses for at least the near term.
-For the years ended December 31, 2023 and 2022, we have incurred net losses of approximately \$19.8 million and \$17.4 million, respectively, and our operations have used approximately \$14.6 million and \$12.5 million of cash, respectively.
-As of December 31, 2023, we had an accumulated deficit of approximately \$203.1 million.
-We will continue to experience negative cash flows from operations until at least such time as we are able to secure manufacturing and distribution license agreements with one or more foundries, IDMs or fabless semiconductor manufacturers and such customers ship sufficient volumes of royalty-bearing products and pay upfront license fees to support our cash requirements.
+For the years ended December 31, 2024 and 2023, we have incurred net losses of approximately \$18.4 million and \$19.8 million, respectively, and our operations have used approximately \$13.2 million and \$14.6 million of cash, respectively.
+As of December 31, 2024, we had an accumulated deficit of approximately \$221.5 million.
+We will continue to experience negative cash flows from operations until at least such time as we are able to secure R&D and HVM license agreements with one or more foundries, IDMs or fabless semiconductor manufacturers and such customers ship sufficient volumes of royalty-bearing products and pay upfront license fees to support our cash requirements.
 While management will endeavor to generate positive cash flows from the commercialization of our MST technology, there can be no assurance that we will be successful in doing so.
 If we are unable to generate positive cash flow within a reasonable period of time, we may be unable to further pursue our business plan or continue operations.